"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Belayneh Chekle.
 The effect of plyometric training versus resistance training on repeated sprinting ability (RSA).
-International Journal of Physical Education, Sports and Health.
-2017; 4(1): 192-199.
+Int J Phys Educ Sports Health 2017;4(1):192-199.